Remember, your sources are there to back up your claims.

 They don't make your claims for you.

-For this assignment, you may choose to use MLA or APA formatting styles.
-(One or the other, not both, and not Chicago, either!)
+For this assignment, you will use MLA formatting style.
 The style you follow determines how you set up your document, what your citations look like, and what the in-text citations look like.
-Don't mix-and-match!
+Don't mix-and-match or reinvent the wheel!

 Every time you refer to information that is not your original conclusion and is not common knowledge, you must give credit to where that information comes from.
 You will typically note in parentheses the author's/authors' names and relevant page number.
 This allows you to give credit without wasting excessive page space or disrupting the flow of the paper.